Error analysis for parabolic optimal control problems with measure data in a nonconvex polygonal domain: Numerical experiments

-For the discretization of the control problem, we use linear finite element spaces to approximate the state and co-state, and piecewise constant finite element spaces to approximate the control variable.
-The backward Euler method is used to approximate the time derivative with the uniform time step size $ k\approx h^2$.
-We present the errors for the state, co-state, and the control variables in the $L^{2}(L^2)$-norm and the order of convergence in different degrees of freedom (DOF) in Table \ref{tab1}.
-Note that the errors are computed at the final time $T=1$.
-From Table \ref{tab1}, we observe that the error reduces with the increase of DOF.
-Profiles of the domain and discrete control are shown in Figure 1 and Figure 2.
+First, we validate the results obtained in Section $4$.
+For the spatial discretization of the state and co-state variables the continuous piecewise linear polynomials are utilized, whereas the piecewise constant functions are used for the control variable.
+With a uniform time step size of $k \approx h^{2s}$ with $s=0.6$, the backward Euler scheme is employed to approximate the time derivative.
+Table \ref{tab11} displays the order of convergence for various degrees of freedom (Dof) together with the errors computed in the $L^2(0,T;L^2(\Omega))$-norm at final time $T=1$.
+We observe that near the L-shape corner, the regularity of the state, co-state and control variables is not enough to get the linear rate of convergence.
+Table \ref{tab11} demonstrates that the error decreases as the Dof rises and we obtained the convergence rate matches with the results obtained in Section $4$.
+The exact and discrete control profiles are depicted in Figure \ref{control}.

+Next, we verify the findings from Section 5 of our studies.
+The error estimators derived in Section 5, are utilized as the error indicator in the adaptive loop.

+The development of the space-time algorithm is based on \cite{manohar21}.
+To see the performance of a posteriori error estimators, we set the time step size $k_n \approx h_K^{2s}$ with $s=0.6$.
+The space and time tolerances are taken to be $10^{-2}$.
+Table \ref{tab:1} shows the error and convergence rate for the state, co-state and control variables in the adaptive meshes.
+It has been noted that the local refinement of the meshes improves the convergence rate.
+In Figure \ref{adaptive:msh}, we present the adaptive meshes at different level of refinements.
+Figure \ref{adaptive:msh} demonstrates how effectively the mesh adapts in the vicinity of the L-shape corner and a large number of nodes is distributed along this corner.